pvs3/Linux-Getting-Started/README.md

 groupadd -g 916 testers         -> adds a group (see /etc/group) with id=916 named 'testers'
 ```

-How to make a user be member of multiple groups? -> edit /etc/group and add all groups (spearated with ',' to the specific user)
+How to make a user be member of multiple groups? -> edit /etc/group and add all groups (separated with ',')

 ```
 penguin:x:1000:users,testers    -> user 'penguin' now member of 'users' and 'testers